Tikubonn/snake-feet.lisp/README.md

 ### make an iterator from function
-you can make a iterator from function if you want. for this example, made iterator could not stop, so it give value forever, but you can stop iteration with return a value of `*stop-iteration*` in the function.
+you can make a iterator from function if you want. for this example, made iterator could not stop, so it give value forever, but you can stop iteration with return a multiple values that second value is `t`.

 ```lisp
 (iterator